The Cheap Eats Guide to Rome

 Osteria Nuvolari

-This lovely Roman restaurant is home to flavorful and delightful food at decent value.
+This lovely Roman restaurant is home to flavorful and delightful food at a decent value.
 The pasta dishes range from €10 to €14, while the meat dishes are €10 to €15.
 The focaccia is expertly coated with olive and rosemary (€4), while the meat and cheese plates were €8 per person (pictured is a serving for two people).
 The creamy ravioli I had was very filling so I had no room for dessert, but their tiramisu was quite tempting.
 Their menu is expansive without being overwhelming, making this a great place to try any regional food you haven’t had the chance to order yet.

 Via degli Ombrellari, 10